-- Spark machine learning abilities are obtained by MLlib
+- Spark Machine Learning abilities are obtained by MLlib.

-- Apache Spark can be embedded in any OS
+- Apache Spark can be embedded in any OS.

-- Execution of a Map task is followed by a Reduce task to produce the final output
+- Execution of a Map task is followed by a Reduce task to produce the final output.

-Spark vs. MapReduce
+Spark Vs. MapReduce

-|Speed||Ten to hundred times faster than MapReduce||Slower|
+|Speed||10–100 times faster than MapReduce||Slower|

-|Analytics||Supports streaming, machine learning, complex analytics, etc||Simple Map and Reduce tasks|
+|Analytics||Supports streaming, Machine Learning, complex analytics, etc.||Comprises simple Map and Reduce tasks|